Teledyne Optech Introduces UAV-Lidar Solution - 28/05/2019

 Low measurement noise

-The CL-90 uses Teledyne Optech’s high-power, low-divergence Lidar technology to achieve foliage penetration that is unparalleled at its price point.
+The CL-90 uses Teledyne Optech’s high-power, low-divergence Lidar technology to achieve foliage penetration that is – according to the company – unparalleled at its price point.
 Whether they are surveying an obscured ruin in dense jungle or doing a pipeline easement assessment that requires a detailed ground model, CL-90 users can be sure that it will minimize data holes and collect the best bare-earth model possible.